qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *Distance (Douglas-Peucker)*

 ``Tolerance`` [number]
-  Threshold tolerance: if the distance between two nodes is smaller than the tolerance value, the segment will be simplified and vetices will be removed.
+  Threshold tolerance (in units of the layer): if the distance between two nodes is smaller than the tolerance value, the segment will be simplified and vertices will be removed.

-  **Value in map unit of the layer**

   Default: *1.0*